To be admitted to the McClure School’s residential Master of Information and Telecommunication Systems (MITS) program, you must:

 August 1 for all domestic applications without consideration for financial assistance.

-**Admission for the spring semester is not available due to class scheduling issues.
+**Admission for the spring semester is not available due to class scheduling and planning.